Jean Ker, Countess of Roxburghe: Dismissed

 In 1617, Queen Anne forced the countess to retire from court after it was discovered that her husband sought to be appointed Lord Chamberlain to Prince Charles (later Charles I), without either of them informing the queen.
-One newsletter said that she had lost her place as "groom of the stole" to a daughter of the Countess of Shrewsbury, Elizabeth Grey, Countess of Kent, (Lady Ruthin}.
-Another writer thought that, "the Lady of Ruthen, the Lady Walsingham, and Mrs Southwell" were in competition to succeed her, but a daughter of the Lord Montacute, Mary, Lady St John, might be favoured.
+One newsletter said that she had lost her place as "groom of the stole" to a daughter of the Countess of Shrewsbury, Elizabeth Grey, Countess of Kent, (Lady Ruthin).
+Another writer thought that, "the Lady of Ruthen, the Lady Walsingham, and Mrs Southwell" were in competition to succeed her, but a daughter of the Lord Montacute, Mary Browne, might be favoured.

 On 10 May 1617 Drummond signed a receipt as "Jane Roxbrough", for a £500 installment of the king's gift of £3,000 to her "in consideration of long and faithful service done to the Queen, as one of the ladies of the bedchamber to her Majesty."
+In July, Dudley Carleton wanted to give Anne of Denmark a clock.
+His agents contacted John Bennett, chancellor of the queen's jointure lands to arrange a meeting with Lady Roxburghe, but then delivered the gift to Roxburghe at Nonsuch Palace without making a formal presentation.

 Lord Roxburghe came to the queen's household at Oatlands in August 1617 and she left the court.
 Her dismissal particularly alarmed the ambassadors of Spain and Venice, who had relied on the Catholic countess as a confidante to the queen.
+As predicted, the Countess of Kent, Lady Grey of Ruthin, succeeded to her place.